Identity Theft & Telephone Scams

 A resident recently received a phone call from someone claiming to be from the U.S. government.
 The caller advises people that they will receive $5,000 for being good taxpayers, but they must provide a checking account number to receive the money.

 This example of a telephone scam is but one of many scams.
 Consumers lose more than $40 billion a year to telemarketing fraud.
-People over 50 years of age are especially vulnerable and account for about 56 percent of all victims according to a recent study by the American Association of Retired Persons.
+People over 50 years of age are especially vulnerable and account for about 56 percent of all victims.
+Visit American Association of Retired Persons to view their scam tracking map.

 Scam artists often target older people, believing they are likely to be home and have time to talk with callers.
 It is illegal to solicit money (among other things) under false pretense.